alisoliman/realtime-api-workshop/02-voice-rag/README.md

 ## Prompt Engineering

-Change voice.
 In this part of the workshop we will tweak the prompt for the VoiceRAG model.
+The default prompt is very basic, and we can improve the grounding and behavior by adding more context to the prompt.
+Due to nature of the model, you can also tune the voice by changing the prompt.

-1. Navigate
+1. TODO: grounding tips
+1. TODO: Change the voice to reflect your brand.
+Prompt engineering.

 ### Function calling

-Exercise to change the function calling
+Exercise to improve the function calling.
+Explain how it currently works.

 TODO Highlight why grounding is more difficult in voice.
+TODO add concrete examples